Skip to main content

 Neighbor Comparisons

-Each lake page shows the 8 geographically nearest lakes with their grades, calculated using Haversine distance between monitoring station coordinates.
-This helps contextualize a lake's grade relative to its regional peers rather than an abstract statewide ranking.
+Each lake page shows the 8 geographically nearest lakes with their grades, measured in miles using Haversine distance between monitoring station coordinates.
+This helps contextualize a lake's grade relative to its regional peers.

 Limitations